AmthystXx/Geode/README.md

 # Geode
-A Minecraft datapack library focused on adding tools for datapackers to make it easier to add fully custom content to the game.
+A Minecraft datapack library focused on adding tools for datapackers to make it easier to add custom content to the game.

 ### BlockCore deprecation notice: